pNre/NoAnnoyance/README.md

 + The mail server "x" is not responding

++ Silence siri alert tones

 ---

 To install:

-1. Add `repo.pnre.co.vu` as a new source in Cydia
+1. Add repo.pnre.co as a new source in Cydia
 2. Search for `NoAnnoyance` and install it